jvincentnz/jvincent-website/content/posts/my-first-post.md

 These are the steps I followed to create a GitHub repository and setup my website using Hugo:

-1. From a macOS terminal I installed Hugo using [Homebrew](http://brew.sh/) and then setup a basic Hugo website with the [beautifulhugo](https://themes.gohugo.io/beautifulhugo/) theme by running:
+1. From a macOS terminal I installed Hugo using [Homebrew](http://brew.sh/) and then setup a basic Hugo website with my [fork](https://github.com/jvincentnz/beautifulhugo) of the [beautifulhugo](https://themes.gohugo.io/beautifulhugo/) theme by running:

 	```bash
 	brew install hugo